d0rich/th2-docs/content/getting-started/install-demo/set-up-cluster/_index.md

 ---
-title: Set up cluster
+title: "Step 3: Set up cluster"
 weight: 15
 chapter: false
 ---
-# Demo Step 3: Setting up a th2 cluster

 During this step, you will prepare a Kubernetes cluster and configuration maps for installing th2.